AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-composable-query-engines.md

 ## Conclusion

-The composable query engine stack—DataFusion for Rust-native execution, Velox for C++ execution, Substrait for plan portability, Arrow for zero-copy memory—represents a genuine architectural shift in how data systems are built.
+The composable query engine stack, DataFusion for Rust-native execution, Velox for C++ execution, Substrait for plan portability, Arrow for zero-copy memory, represents a genuine architectural shift in how data systems are built.
 Monolithic engines are not disappearing, but the ability to assemble a custom engine from well-defined, independently-maintained components is now practical rather than theoretical.

 For teams building new data infrastructure, DataFusion is the most productive starting point.
 It's a mature library, actively maintained under the Apache Software Foundation, with production use cases that prove its execution model at scale.